Ajibolakhaleel/My-assignment-Intro-to-software-engineering-/README.md

 Running the Application
 Execute the following command to run the app locally: npm start
 This will start the development server.
-Open http://localhost:3000 in your browser to view the app.
+Open https://my-assignment-intro-to-software-engineering.vercel.app/in your browser to view the app.
 Build
 To create a production build, use: npm run build